raintung/InstallHadoop/Readme.md

 ## Environment

-The enviroment required can execute the bash command, and had been test in those linux systems as below.
+The environment required can execute the bash command, and had been test in those linux systems as below.

 * Ubuntu
 * Centos